-Crash Involving Tractor-Trailers, Car Leaves Packaged Tortillas All Over Route 901
+Crash Leaves 40,000 Pounds of Tortillas Scattered on Route 901 in Schuylkill County

+FOSTER TOWNSHIP, Pa. -- Thousands of tortillas littered a road after a crash involving two tractor trailers and a car in Schuylkill County.

-FOSTER TOWNSHIP, Pa. -- Busy Route 901 was shut down for hours outside Minersville after a crash involving two tractor-trailers and a car that left police say 40,000 pounds flour tortilla scattered all over the roadway.
+Busy Route 901 was shut down for hours outside Minersville after a crash that left police say 40,000 pounds flour tortilla scattered all over the roadway.

 As traffic was detoured around the crash site, crews worked to get the vehicles and the mess out of the way while police investigated what happened.

-Dan Fritz got caught in the back log coming home from work.
+Dan Fritz got caught in the backlog coming home from work.

 “The traffic back up was real bad because of the wreck, there's always wrecks because trucks come down there too fast,” said Fritz.